 In response to the coronavirus pandemic, Congress passed the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act.
-While the $2 trillion relief package addressing the COVID-19 threat is an expansive piece legislation to help the U.S., it has several provisions that specifically pertain to private jet travel.
-Here’s what you need to know about the CARES Act and what it means for private aviation.
+While the $2 trillion relief package addressed the COVID-19 threat is an expansive piece legislation to help the U.S., it had several provisions that specifically pertain to private jet travel.
+Here’s what you need to know about the CARES Act and what it meant for private aviation.

 CARES Act: What It Means For Private Jets

 Effective as of March 27, 2020, the new measures were in place through Dec.
 31, 2020.
 As business returned to normal, guests enjoyed these cost deductions on their private flights throughout the year.
 Additionally, travelers received these savings on all charter flights booked in 2020.
 Meanwhile, guests who purchased jet card hours in 2020 also saved on the 7.5% FET during the tax holiday.

 With companies across the country eager to get back to business again, the CARES Act provided an added benefit to organizations that utilize the safety of private aviation.
 For a limited time, companies and individuals that purchased jet time before the end of the 2020 can fly at any time in 2021 and beyond, with the entire purchase also exempt from the normal 7.5% federal excise tax.

 Beyond the FET suspension, domestic and international segment fees were suspended, as well as the 6.25% tax on the transportation of property.
 The tax holiday provided savings on fuel too, with the suspension of the 4.3 cents per gallon excise tax on kerosene for commercial aviation use.